Back Hernia: Symptoms and Treatment (Is it Serious?)

 Diagnostic

 Diagnosis of dorsal hernia is made by medical imaging.
-Although X-rays or CT scans can provide relevant information related to intervertebral discs, magnetic resonance imaging (MRI) is the test of choice for diagnosing this condition.
+Although x-rays or CT scans can provide relevant information related to the intervertebral discs, it is magnetic resonance imaging (MRI) that is the test of choice for diagnosing this condition.

 On the other hand, it must be understood that the MRI will not provide a complete picture of the condition of the patient with a dorsal hernia.
 This is because this condition may be asymptomatic in some individuals, primarily due to the body's gradual adaptation to disc changes.